 This recipe is a classic French dessert sauce with a rich, creamy texture and a sweet vanilla flavor.
 It's not complicated to make (there is a step-by-step video!), even though the yolks are cooked on the stove, which can be intimidating sometimes.
-Serve it with fruit, angel cake, bread pudding, souffle, and floating island.
+Serve it as a sauce for fruit desserts, pies and puddings.

 Vanilla sauce

-Also called English cream (the translation from French), this is like a pastry cream but lighter and pourable, perfect for desserts like Apple Bread Pudding or Pear Cobbler.
+Also called English cream (the translation from French), this is like a pastry cream but lighter and pourable, perfect as a sauce for desserts like old-fashioned bread pudding, baked apples, chocolate lava cakes or a classic floating island.

 It's made on the stove and consists of sweetened egg yolks cooked with milk until they thicken enough to be called a sauce.

 Vanilla is the traditional flavor, and you can use pure vanilla extract, paste (my favorite) or beans.
-The last two leave those tiny unique black specks that make it more sophisticated and add depth of flavor.
+The last two leave tiny, unique black specks that make the flavor more sophisticated and add depth.

 But this custard can be flavored with so many other ingredients: citrus zest, other extracts (like coffee, rum, maple, citrus, and almond), cocoa powder, brown sugar, and more.